 • For foreigners: the entrance fee to the Ho Chi Minh Museum or the stilt house is 25,000 VND/person/site.

-Regulations when visiting President Ho Chi Minh Mausoleum
+Regulations for visiting the President Ho Chi Minh Mausoleum

-When visiting President Ho Chi Minh Mausoleum, all visitors must strictly follow the regulations:
+When visiting the President Ho Chi Minh Mausoleum, all visitors must strictly follow the regulations:

-• Visitors must check in their luggage and go through the security check gate.
-Visitors are allowed to bring a handbag containing money, precious metals, phones, and small cameras that are turned off.
+• Visitors must check their luggage and go through the security checkpoint.
+Visitors are allowed to bring a handbag containing money, precious metals, phones, and small cameras, all of which must be turned off.
 Specialized cameras and cameras are not allowed.

 • On the way to visit, visitors must follow the instructions of the Organizing Committee, not jostle or push.

-• Hold your hats in right hand, with the inside of the hat facing outwards when coming inside the Mausoleum.
+• Hold your hats in your right hand, with the inside of the hat facing outward as you enter the Mausoleum.

 • After entering the Mausoleum, do not make noise, do not point, touch the wall, do not put your hands in your pants or shirt pockets, and do not smoke.